halex5000/ld-articles/Cloudflare EdgeSDK/Using the LaunchDarkly EdgeSDK with CloudFlare.md

 ### Setting up the LaunchDarkly Cloudflare integration

-LaunchDarkly's Cloudflare integration synchronizes flag data from a LaunchDarkly project and environment with a KV (key value store) connected to your worker in Cloudflare.
-This means that the latest flag data is immediately available to the LaunchDarkly client within your worker without the need for additional external calls.
+LaunchDarkly's Cloudflare integration synchronizes flag data from a LaunchDarkly project and environment with a KV (key value store) connected to your Worker in Cloudflare.
+This means that the latest flag data is immediately available to the LaunchDarkly client within your Worker without the need for additional external calls.
 This makes it extremely fast.

 In order to set up the integration, you'll need a minimum of one KV created to sync values with.
 To set this up, first make sure that your account ID is in the `wrangler.toml` that was created by the Wrangler CLI.
 Your account ID is listed on the overview page of the Cloudflare Workers dashboard or you can get it by using `wrangler whoami` from the command line.